Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

+---
+title: Covid Dashboard
+category: demos
+type: code
+data-keywords: gui ai dashboard multi-page maps scenario datanode
+short-description: Forecast COVID-19 data for various countries, interact with maps, and gain insights into the global pandemic impact.
+img: images/covid-dashboard-country.png
+---
 This demo visualizes a Covid dataset for the year 2020.
 Pages show different graphs and information on Covid.
 A Prediction page is also present to predict the number of casualties.